Skeptx/Slang/README.md

 ### Known Issues

-- There is no error checking for 'fprintf' calls to the client's log file.
+- There is no error checking for `fprintf` calls to the client's log file.
 We realized this without enough time to update it before the due date.
 - Some terminals cannot access the full client experience due to incompatibilities with ANSI escape codes.
 Because of this, user experience will vary.
 This is not something that can be standardized by an application.
+- `SlangLib` is vulnerable to being deleted without cleanup if the destructor is called before `killThreads`.
+- There are no other client "themes" (as specified in the `--help` menu) currently implemented other than the default black theme.

 ### Communication